 Important to apply for residence status

 According to the Withdrawal Agreement, each member state must have a procedure that makes this possible.
-In order for you as a citizen of the United Kingdom to legally stay in Sweden after the transition period, you must have applied for residence status or permanent residence status before the end of the application period on 30 September 2021.
+In order for you as a citizen of the UK to legally stay in Sweden after the transition period, you must have applied for residence status or permanent residence status before the end of the application period on 30 September 2021.
 You can apply for residence status on the website of the Swedish Migration Agency

 If you have not applied for, or were not granted residence status, this may affect your right to residence-based benefits.
 This applies, for example, to guarantee pension, housing supplement and financial support for the elderly.

 The Government and the Government Office were responsible for Sweden's part in the Brexit process and negotiated the agreements that regulate the new relationship between the EU and the UK.

 More about Sweden's work with the UK exit from the EU at regeringen.se